 Attorneys may volunteer, through the Texas Volunteer Attorneys program, to be a “Volunteer Attorney” in America Family Law Center’s office to consult with people on matters involving family law.
-These Volunteer Attorneys do not go to court with clients or represent clients in their cases as part of their volunteerism, but rather they answer questions, review documents and provide general legal advice and guidance during in-office consultations.
+These Volunteer Attorneys do not go to court with clients or represent clients in their cases as part of their volunteerism, but instead, they answer questions, review documents and provide general legal advice and guidance during in-office consultations.
 To apply as a Volunteer Attorney, please first register as a participating lawyer in the Texas Lawyer Referral Service by going to TxLRS.org/lawyers, where you may indicate your desire to volunteer.

 Attorneys may volunteer, through the Texas Volunteer Attorneys program, to be on a volunteer speakers list.
-These attorneys may be offered the following types of opportunities: speak to a group of seniors about probate, wills, and trusts; speak to a group of business people about incorporations and business law matters; speak to a group of professionals about patents, copyrights, trademarks and intellectual property.
+These attorneys may be offered the following types of opportunities: speak to a group of seniors about probate, wills, and trusts; talk to a group of business people about incorporations and business law matters; talk to a group of professionals about patents, copyrights, trademarks and intellectual property.
 To be on the list of volunteer speakers, please first register as a participating lawyer in the Texas Lawyer Referral Service by going to TxLRS.org/lawyers, where you may indicate your desire to volunteer.